This is our Puppy Development Schedule which is free to use and share.

 This can be a contentious topic because those that wish to train without using any aversive may just allow their young dog to rehearse undesirable behaviours, such as not coming when called, pulling on leash, ignoring cues for sit/down etc and rough playing with other dogs.
 I truly feel that, if your dog was going to be responsive to a reward only type system, you would not be experiencing a dog that is ignoring your commands.

-My personal dog is a Working Line Belgian Malinois, he was trained with zero aversives but each time we were going through a developmental period, he never got to the stage where he refused a command, so he complied and was duly rewarded.
+Steve’s personal dog is a Working Line Belgian Malinois, he was trained with zero aversives but each time we were going through a developmental period, he never got to the stage where he refused a command, so he complied and was duly rewarded.
 If I had seen him ignoring me I would have without hesitation, used some level of aversive, appropriate for the behaviour he was displaying.

 I am not suggesting that using aversives is necessary with all dogs, in fact it wasn’t necessary with my own dog, but I don’t let my feelings determine the best training method for my dog, I don’t let other people, peers or harassment choose the system either, it is based on my dog and the behaviours he is displaying, or not displaying.

-This is a tough period to be a dog owner, they chew as they are changing teeth, they can pretend they don’t know you, become non respondent etc, many pups are dumped before 9 months…
+This is a tough period to be a dog owner, they chew as they are changing teeth, they can pretend they don’t know you, become non responsive etc, many pups are dumped before 9 months…

-Research your breed well, go see some and speak to people who own them, speak to your trainer and ask if he or she recommends the breed for you.
+Research your breed well; go see some and speak to people who own them, speak to your trainer and ask if he or she recommends the breed for you.

-Upskill yourself by coming for a lesson before you get the pup, yes before.
-Why? don’t bring home a pup and guess your way through, that would be like buying a car and not knowing how to drive…
+Upskill yourself by coming for a lesson before you get the pup.
+Yes, before.
+Why?
+Don’t bring home a pup and guess your way through, that would be like buying a car and not knowing how to drive.

 If your puppy is showing any concerning behaviours, get help right away.
-Don’t wait and see, even a simple phone consultation will ease that worry or highlight an issue.
+Don’t wait and see; even a simple phone consultation will ease that worry or highlight an issue.

 Be selective and respect your pup by making sure you invest your time and energy into someone that is producing the results with their clients dogs that you want.